-In 2014, the Authority entered into a solar power purchase agreement with SolarCity Corporation of San Mateo, CA. The Agreement authorized construction of a ground-mounted solar array system on roughly 8-acres of Authority property adjacent to the Authority's Western Transfer Station in Rome, NY.
-Construction began in 2015 and the system should begin operating in 2017.
+In 2014, the Authority entered into a solar power purchase agreement with SolarCity Corporation [Tesla] of San Mateo, CA. The Agreement authorized construction of a ground-mounted solar array system on roughly 8-acres of Authority property adjacent to the Authority's Western Transfer Station in Rome, NY.
+Construction was completed in 2016 and the system began operating in July 2017.